salihgueler/brewrewards/README.md

 ### Local Development

 For local development, you must have valid AWS credentials configured.
-The application does not use mock data and requires proper AWS services to be set up.
+The application uses real AWS services for data operations.

 1. Run the development server:
    ```bash